 Let’s look at an example of this.

 I read a story about the actress Naomi Watts who does not like stunt doubles for tough scenes since being away from the experience does not allow her to internalize the role.
 For one movie, she spent over 15 hours in the water at night shooting a scene and almost became ill.
-You can imagine how she needs to organize her life to achieve.
+You can imagine how she needs to organize her life to achieve her goals.

-The organization part touches on what is competitive advantage but that is explained later.
+The organization part touches on what is a competitive advantage but that is explained later.